-- How to help all types of bees
+- How to Attract Different Types of Bees

 In this post and thanks to the information provided by Noah’s book, we will go over the various types of bee families, types of bees, how anyone can not only identify and attract these pollinators, but how you can help them, too.